ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Open source dependencies that are not distributed as part of the project do not need their licenses included in the Ansys repository.
-Examples include dependent npm modules or Python packages from PyPI.
+Examples include dependent Node package manager (npm) modules or Python packages from PyPI.

 Technical